About the Day Tour

 How are the tour homes selected?

 Our goal is to showcase homes that are representative of the neighborhood— from stately homes on Meridian Street to cozy bungalows and cottages.
-Meridian~Kessler is lucky to have such diversity of homes and our tour celebrates that.
+Meridian-Kessler is lucky to have a unique diversity of homes and our tour celebrates that mis.
 We are always looking for tour homes.
 Sometimes we hear about a great home and approach the owner, and other times homeowners ask if they can be a part of the event.

 Love your home and want to share it?
 Please don’t wait to be asked!
 Just contact one of our co-chairs and they will be happy to chat with you about the tour.

 Why in the world would someone put their home on the Home Tour?

 Homeowners from past tours have had great things to say about the experience!
 Many people living in Meridian-Kessler have a great sense of pride about where they live— and they love to show it off!
 Offering your home for the tour is a wonderful way to get involved in the neighborhood and help raise money that will be used to make Meridian-Kessler an even better place to live, work and play.

 Frankly, one of the more practical incentives is that it’s a great way to get motivated to tackle some of those lingering projects around the house.
 What better way to get moving than to have a deadline?!?

 Are tour homes professionally decorated?

 Not necessarily!
 Tour attendees want to see how real people live in our neighborhood.
 Some residents do happen to professionally decorate their homes and some are do-it-yourselfers.
 That’s the fun of the tour— it’s eclectic, fun and completely real.